M-Ahadi/BaleRed/README.md

 In order to use the Uploader node, it is necessary to send the file location in local directory.
 After this node it is necessary to add user's data (user_id and accessHash).
 ```
-msg.payload.file_address = "the file address in my PC"
+msg.payload.filename = "the file address in my PC"
 ```

 In order to give file address to the node it can be given by a function node.